 Rear lots with no public or private road frontage gaining access to a public or private street only by means of an easement or right-of-way may only be approved pursuant to Town Law § 280-a.

 Except as otherwise required above at 140-18(c)(12) (a) through (g), shared driveways do not need to meet the standards for private streets in Chapter 38.

+In accordance with Town Law 280-a(4).
+In all zones, a buildable lot need not have frontage on a public or private road (a) if it has access to a public or private road by a recorded right-of-way subject to a maintenance agreement (b) there shall be no further subdivision of any lot without frontage on a public or private road, which shall be designated NOT TO BE FURTHER SUBDIVIDED on the survey map (c) only one single-family residence is permitted per lot (d) the use of the right-of-way shall be limited to three lots (e) no Certificate of Occupancy shall be issued unless any building constructed thereon have emergency vehicle access in accordance with state law and (f) no lot can provide access to additional adjacent landowner, except for pre-existing right-of-way.

 Flag lots.
 [Added 12-16-2009 by L.L.
 No. 3-2009]